polarbear23/project-team-fullstack-free-choice/README.md

 # Fullstack Team Project

-This is the second ofthe fullstack team projects.
-This time, however, each team has free choice as to what it is you're going to build!
+This is the second of the fullstack team projects.
+However, this time you have free choice as to what you want to build.
+Perhaps the most challenging task, then, is deciding, as a team, exactly what that is!

 ## Learning Objectives